Automattic/newspack-co-authors-plus-tools/README.md

-# newspack-co-authors-plus-tools
-Newspack Co-Authors Plus Tools Plugin
+# Newspack Co-Authors Plus Tools

 Helper CLI tools for mass processing content for use with the Co-Authors Plus plugin.
 Depends on the Co-Authors Plus plugin.

 ## Example CLI use